joenilan/myntcore-node-1/README.md

 myntcore-node start
 ```

 Note: For your convenience, we distribute myntd binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Myntcore branch of [MMyntin with additional indexing](https://github.com/silence48/mynt/tree/0.15.0-myntcore).
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the Myntcore branch of [Mynt with additional indexing](https://github.com/silence48/mynt/tree/0.15.0-myntcore).

 ## Prerequisites